 - 2.3.1 ASSURE Cyber Suppliers will seek to avoid any situation that may give rise to a conflict of interest between them, the aviation organisation or the CAA.
-Examples of potential conflicts of interest include but are not limited to: - 28 | Page

-- i) An ASSURE Cyber Supplier having interests in products or services covered under the scope of an ASSURE Cyber Audit; - ii) An ASSURE Cyber Supplier conducting an ASSURE Cyber Audit for an aviation organisation for whom they have implemented or consulted on any of the Cyber elements covered in the scope of the Audit; - iii) Personal relationships between members of staff responsible for the management of or undertaking ASSURE Cyber Audits and staff within the aviation organisation. - 2.3.2 ASSURE Cyber Suppliers must notify the CAA if they become aware of or suspect an actual or potential conflict of interest.
-Failure to notify will constitute a breach of this ASSURE Code of Conduct.
+Examples of potential conflicts of interest include but are not limited to: - An ASSURE Cyber Supplier having interests in products or services covered under the scope of an ASSURE Cyber Audit; - ii) An ASSURE Cyber Supplier conducting an ASSURE Cyber Audit for an aviation organisation for whom they have implemented or consulted on any of the Cyber elements covered in the scope of the Audit, where it could be assessed or provided as evidence; - Personal relationships between members of staff responsible for the management of or undertaking ASSURE Cyber Audits and staff within the aviation organisation. - 2.3.2 ASSURE Cyber Suppliers must notify the CAA if they become aware of or suspect an actual or potential conflict of interest.
+Failure to notify will constitute a breach of this ASSURE Code of Conduct. - 2.3.3 ASSURE Cyber Supplier can only subcontract to other accredited ASSURE Cyber Suppliers. - 2.4.1.
+Where ASSURE Cyber Suppliers subcontract work relating to ASSURE, they must ensure that there are sufficient measures in place to mitigate a conflict of interest by either party and that there is no impact on the outcome on the ASSURE Cyber Audit as a result.
+More detail can be found in Article 69 and Annex VI of UK REGULATION (EU) 2018/1139 (the UK Basic Regulation).